Cybersecurity Posture & Insurance Outlook with Advisen

 Eric Skinner: We are seeing an acceleration in attacker activity.
 That doesn't necessarily mean it's worse for any particular business, but it does require a level of readiness that perhaps wasn't needed a few years ago.

 So, while the tactics aren’t changing dramatically, the way in which attacks are executed is much faster than it used to be.
 In the past, an attacker would spend a few days or even a week poking around a victim’s system.
 What we see now is cybercriminals who are focused on gaining access to a system—and do so in short order.
 They then hand off critical information regarding the victim to other specialists who continue the infiltration and attack.
-As a result, organisations have significantly less time to detect suspicious activity and respond accordingly.
+As a result, organizations have significantly less time to detect suspicious activity and respond accordingly.

 This is particularly true for attractive targets who store sensitive data and systems that can be easily compromised.
 It’s important to think about cybercriminal activity as a business.
-These threat actors are trying to maximise their revenue and will have different strategies for prioritisation and triaging targets.
+These threat actors are trying to maximize their revenue and will have different strategies for prioritization and triaging targets.
 Effectively, the more appealing a target you appear to be based on an attacker’s initial access, the more likely you are to be compromised by an experienced and knowledgeable cybercriminal crew.

 That being said, ransomware activity across various segments continues to impact businesses of all sizes.
-So, while a smaller organisation may not have a lot of money and is less likely to be targeted by sophisticated cybercriminals, they can still fall victim to threat actors who cast a wide net looking to make a quick buck.
+So, while a smaller organization may not have a lot of money and is less likely to be targeted by sophisticated cybercriminals, they can still fall victim to threat actors who cast a wide net looking to make a quick buck.

 E: There’s a lot of commonalities concerning how businesses become victims of cyberattacks, and it typically boils down to two fundamental things.